 For this reason, Torah keepers are learning the Bible’s defintion of what sin is.
 They are coming to understand the serious implications of what the apostle John meant when he said:

-Whosoever commits sin transgresses also the law: for sin is the transgression of the law.
+Whosoever commits sin transgresses also the law (the Torah): for sin is the transgression of the law (the Torah).
 (1John 3:4)

-As the above Scripture teaches us, when we disobey Father’s house-rules, we commit sin — which is to transgress the Law [the Torah] (1John 3:4).
+As the above Scripture teaches us, when we disobey Father’s House-Rules, we commit sin.
+When we lie or steal or cheat or fornicate or lust or blaspheme or hate, we are sinners.
+Sinners transgress the Law [the Torah].

-So when Born-again Believers obey the Torah, they are not trying to achieve righteousness or salvation by their own fleshy attempts.
-Their goal is to demonstrate their love for Messiah, by keeping His commandments, including the commands and instructions that He [as the WORD of Yahuwah] gave to Moses (John 1:1, 14; John 14:15).
+So when Born-Again Believers obey the Torah, they are not trying to achieve righteousness or salvation by their own fleshy attempts.
+Their goal is to demonstrate their love for Messiah, by keeping His commandments, including the commands and instructions that He [as the WORD of Yahuwah] gave to Moses (see John 1:1, 14; John 14:15).

-The WORD of Yahuwah who appeared to Moses, and to all the Prophets, and who gave the commandments to Moses, is the same WORD that was made flesh and dwelled among us!
-This WORD is none other than Yahushua Messiah!
+The WORD of Yahuwah who appeared to Moses, and to all the Prophets, and who gave the commandments to Moses, is the same WORD that was made flesh and dwelt among us!
+This WORD is none other than Yahushua Messiah [Jesus Christ]!

-Messiah, who is the WORD, gave us His commandments from ‘the beginning’ — [from the book of Genesis], all the way to Malachi — and John exhorts us as Believers, to walk according to His commandments (2John 1:6).
+Messiah, who is the WORD, gave us His commandments from ‘the beginning’ — [from the book of Genesis], all the way to Malachi and then to Revelation — and John exhorts us as Believers, to walk according to His commandments (2John 1:6).

 And this same WORD, who gave the commandments to Moses, also tells us today: